 ID RISK DESCRIPTION EFFECT(S) 279 BBII may be unable to develop grade crossing modifications that meet regulatory requirements prior to scheduled testing and commissioning of the system.
 Crossing operations will not be acceptable to CPUC and FRA and therefore delay commissioning.
 223 A complex and diverse collection of major program elements and current Caltrain capital works projects may not be successfully integrated with existing operations and infrastructure.
 Proposed changes resulting from electrification may not be fully and properly integrated into existing system.
-101 PG&E may not be able to deliver permanent power for the project within the existing budget and in accordance with the project schedule Additional project costs; potential delay to revenue service date 242 JPB's ability to deliver work windows to contractor as dictated per contract Delays to construction schedule and associated delay claims.
+Rework resulting in cost increases and schedule delays 242 JPB may not be able to deliver work windows to contractor as dictated per contract.
+Delays to construction schedule and associated delay claims.
 281 Additional work in the form of signal/pole adjustments may be required to remedy sight distance impediments arising from modifications to original design.
 Add repeater signals, design duct bank would result in increased design and construction costs.
 287 Design changes may necessitate additional implementation of environmental mitigations not previously budgeted.
 Increased cost for environmental measures and delays to construct and overall delay in construction schedule 67 Relocation of overhead utilities must precede installation of catenary wire and connections to TPSs.
 Relocation work will be performed by others and may not be completed to meet BBII's construction schedule.
 Delay in progress of catenary installation resulting in claims and schedule delay 263 Collaboration across multiple disciplines to develop a customized rail activation program may fail to comprehensively address the full scope of issues required to operate and maintain an electrified railroad and decommission the current diesel fleet.
 Delay in testing of EMUs.
 Delay in Revenue Service Date.
 Additional costs for Stadler and BBII due to overall schedule delays.
-276 BBII may be unable to get permits required by jurisdictions for construction in a timely manner.
+276 manner.
 Additional cost and time resulting from delays to construction 294 UP does not accept catenary pole offsets from centerline of track necessitating further negotiation or relocation of poles Delay to construction and additional costs for redesign and ROW acquisition.
-297 Cost and schedule of Stadler contract could increase because of this change in PTC system Full integrated testing between EMU and wayside cannot be conducted without PTC in place. .
-Delay of PTC may delay acceptance of EMUs.
+297 Cost and schedule of Stadler contract could increase as a result of this change in PTC system Full integrated testing between EMU and wayside cannot be conducted without PTC in place. .
+231 Delay of PTC may delay acceptance of EMUs.
 2) Delay in EMU final design for PTC and potential PTC interfaces.
-Need to finalize
+Need to finalize braking system sequence priority.